Servings : Serves 2-3

 I have a standard, no-fail recipe for pilau, and it always gives excellent results.
 The basic method is the same (more or less), the ingredients are what differ.
 So once you have the base down, then you are guaranteed excellent tasty pilau every single time, be it chicken, veggie, mutton, beef, shredded meat or keema that you’re using in it. 🙂

-- 250 gm mutton (or beef) pieces, on the bone (more if you want your pilau meatier)
+- 250 gm mutton (or lamb/goat) pieces, on the bone (more if you want your pilau meatier)

 - 300 gm basmati rice, washed 2-3 times then soaked for half an hour.
 (1 and a half cups)